DanMorriss/music-theory-quiz/README.md

 ### Solved Bugs

 - All the different containers were displaying when I tidied up some of the CSS rules so I moved the .hide rul to the end to fix it.
-- False was typed flase in the question list so wasn't functing properly.
+- False was typed 'flase' in the question list so wasn't functing properly.
-- Checking if the selected answer matech the answer from the array wasn't working.
+- Checking if the selected answer match the answer from the array wasn't working.
 I needed to convert both answers to text so they could be matched.
 - The submit button was still displaying after an answer has been submitted.
-After rewriting the else statement inside the checkAnswer fuction a type was fixed and the bug was fixed.
+After rewriting the else statement inside the checkAnswer fuction a typo was corrected and the bug was fixed.
 - When the incorrect answer was selected the correct answer was not displaying.
 To fix this I looped through the possible answers and matched them to the correct answer.
 If they matched I added the correct class to it.
 - I needed to dissable clicking on an answer once one has been submitted.
 I used .button:active:hover:not([disabled]) to allow me to add disabled to the buttons after an answer has been selected.
 - There was a typo in the displayBeginnerQuestion function meaning it wasn't being called properly.
 - The same question was showing on each new question.
 This was because I forgot to re-run the displayBeginnerQuestion function.
-- The answer boxes are sometimes displaying with 1 answer per line.
-Added a min-width property to the css so they will always fit 2 per line unless on a small screen.
+- The answer boxes were sometimes displaying with 1 answer per line.
+I added a min-width property to the CSS so they will always fit 2 per line unless on a small screen.
 - Once you finished the game and played again you could play forever.
 I needed to reset the score index to 0 and clear the current score.
 - The container shape changes when the next button is bisplayed.
-To fix this, I added a div that I sized to match the button that shows when the next button is hidden and hides when the next button shows.
+To fix this, I added an empty div that I sized to match the button that shows when the next button is hidden and hides when the next button shows.
 I also made the question height a set size to stop the buttons being pushed down then the question was on two lines.
 - A question was ocasionally being repeated so I used splice from the shuffledQuestions to remove a question once it has been displayed.
 - When submititng a name the browser refreshed the page so I had to preventDefault on the form so the rest of the function could run.
 - Once you run out of questuons the game doesn't end.
-So I added ran the endGame function if the remaining questions counter gets below 1.
+So I added the endGame function to run if the remaining questions counter gets below 1.
-- The selected buttons are displaying when starting a new game.
+- The selected buttons were displaying when starting a new game.
 To fix this I looped though the buttons and remover selected, correct and incorrect in the start game function.
 I also enabled the answer buttons to be clicked in the same loop.
 - The game counter doesnt end at 10 once the new difficulties were added.
 Modified the game to end at 5 wrong answers to make it more interesting for the user.
 - The beginner questions were dislaying after the 1st question on the intermediate and advanced games.
 Inside the displayNextQuestion function it was running displayBeginnerQuestion so I added an if else statement to check the game type and ask another question from the same type.
 - The advanced questions were not changing from the first displayed question.
-This was due to a type inthe gameType variable.
+This was due to a typo in the gameType variable.
 - On an iPhone, the body was scrollable due to the built in browser buttons along the bottom.
-I set overflow to hidden in the @mediaquery to fit this.
+I set overflow to hidden in the @mediaquery to fix this.
 - When you closed the game early, your previous question scores still displayed so I cleared them when the close container button is pressed.
 - You could unlock the advanced game by completing 20 questions in total, so I included an extra clause to make sure that the intermeidate game is being played.
 - The home button was not working from the game over screen, so I added an event listener with function to go home.